-On October 15, 2020, the Corporation issued \$200.0 million of 1.50% senior unsecured debentures due on October 15, 2030 at a price of \$998.43 per \$1,000 principal amount ("Series 16").
-The Series 16 debentures bear interest payable semi-annually in arrears.
-The net proceeds were used to reduce indebtedness of the Corporation including, but not limited to, indebtedness that the Corporation may have with bank affiliates of one or more dealers, to finance the Corporation's capital expenditure program and for general corporate purposes.
-Debt issuance costs of \$1.4 million relating to the Series 16 debentures were recorded against the carrying amount of the debentures in the fourth quarter of 2020 and are amortized to finance costs using the effective interest method.
+On October 18, 2021, the Corporation issued \$350.0 million of senior unsecured debentures.
+The issuance consisted of \$150.0 million of 2.47% senior unsecured debentures due on October 20, 2031 at a price of \$999.73 per \$1,000 principal amount ["Series 17"], and \$200.0 million of 3.27% senior unsecured debentures due on October 18, 2051 at a price of \$999.43 per \$1,000 principal amount ["Series 18"].
+The Series 17 and Series 18 debentures bear interest payable semi-annually in arrears.
+The net proceeds of both series have been used to reduce indebtedness of the Corporation, including, but not limited to, indebtedness that the Corporation may have with bank affiliates of one or more dealers, to refinance the Corporation's outstanding debentures upon maturity, to finance the Corporation's capital expenditure program and for general corporate purposes.
+Debt issuance costs of \$2.3 million relating to both Series were recorded against the carrying amount of the debentures in the fourth quarter of 2021 and are amortized to finance costs using the effective interest method.